7.13 Discrimination and Harassment Policy - Updated 3/4/15See version history

-Discrimination is any adverse action taken or impact imposed on any employee or student based upon any classification protected in 1.00 The Equal Opportunity Program including race/color, national origin, religion, gender, disability, age, genetic information, political affiliation, or any other legally protected classification.
+A. Discrimination is any adverse action taken or impact imposed on any employee or student based upon any classification protected in 1.00 The Equal Opportunity Program Policy including race, color, national origin, religion, gender, sexual orientation, disability, age, genetic information, political affiliation, or any other legally protected classification.
 Discrimination includes access by employees and students to any applicable facilities, benefits, and services offered by the College.
 Discrimination also includes any actions deemed to violate Title VII of the Civil Rights Act of 1964 as amended.

-Harassment is any behavior by an individual which improperly singles out, stigmatizes, or victimizes an employee or student to the employee's or student's detriment because of any protected classification under Policy 1.00 Equal Opportunity Program.
+B. Harassment is any behavior by an individual that improperly singles out, stigmatizes, or victimizes an employee or student to the employee's or student's detriment because of any protected classification under Policy 1.00 Equal Opportunity Program Policy.
 Harassment may include any of the following:

-(1) actions by any employee, including a supervisor, that result in the creation of a hostile or offensive working environment;
+1. Actions by any employee, including a supervisor, which result in the creation of a hostile or offensive working environment;

 *The definition of harassment incorporated herein is not intended to and does not limit employees and students from reasonably and legally speaking to, discussing, presenting, teaching, assigning, and/or testing upon any material and subject that may or may not be considered controversial, including, but certainly not limited to, for example, racism, evolution, and humanism, and it does not proscribe reasonable and relevant criticism pertaining to the performance of employees or students.

 It is the policy of Central Piedmont Community College to treat employees equitably in the terms and conditions of their employment.
 It is also the policy of Central Piedmont Community College to treat students fairly.
 Discrimination against or harassment of any employee or student is contrary to college policy and will be justification for disciplinary action.

 III.
 Procedures for Reporting Discrimination or Harassment or Suspected Discrimination or Harassment